Breathing Black Hole Shadows in Modified Gravity (MOG): The Unperturbed Spacetime

-By substituting these conserved quantities into the null condition $g_{\mu\nu} \frac{dx^\mu}{d\lambda} \frac{dx^\nu}{d\lambda} = 0$, we obtain the radial equation of motion for the light particle:
+By substituting these conserved quantities into the null condition $g_{\mu\nu} \frac{dx^\mu}{d\lambda} \frac{dx^\nu}{d\lambda} = 0$, we obtain the radial equation of motion for the light particle,

 Here, $V_{\text{eff}}(r)$ acts as the effective potential energy barrier that the photon must overcome.
-For the Schwarzschild-MOG spacetime, it is strictly given by:
+For the spacetime considered, it is given by

 The edge of the black hole shadow is formed by photons trapped in an unstable circular orbit called the photon sphere.
-For a photon to remain in a perfect circular orbit at a constant radius $r_p$, it must sit precisely at the peak of the effective potential barrier.
-This requires two simultaneous physical conditions: \begin{enumerate} \item The radial velocity must be zero: $\left(\frac{dr}{d\lambda}\right)^2 = 0$, which implies $V_{\text{eff}}(r_p) = E^2$. \item The radial acceleration (force) must be zero: $V_{\text{eff}}'(r_p) = 0$. \end{enumerate}
+For a photon to remain in a circular orbit at a constant radius $r_p$, it must sit at the peak of the effective potential barrier.
+This requires two simultaneous physical conditions.
+First, the radial velocity must be zero, $\left(\frac{dr}{d\lambda}\right)^2 = 0$, which implies $V_{\text{eff}}(r_p) = E^2$.
+Second, the radial acceleration must be zero, $V_{\text{eff}}'(r_p) = 0$.

-Applying the second condition by maximizing Eq. (\ref{eq:Veff}) yields a simple quadratic equation governing the photon sphere radius,
+Applying the second condition by maximizing Eq. (\ref{eq:Veff}) yields a quadratic equation governing the photon sphere radius,